JDRF is committed to protecting your personal information and being transparent about what information we hold about you.

 Under the Data Protection Act 1998 you have a right to request a copy of the personal information we hold about you and to have any accuracies corrected.
 You also have a right to request us to erase your personal information, request us to restrict our processing of your personal information or to object to our processing of your personal information.

 If you wish to exercise these rights, we need you to prove your identity with two pieces of approved identification.
-Please address requests to Mike Hall, Data Manager, JDRF, 17/18 Angel Gate, City Road, London EC1V 2PT.
+Please address requests to Liz Swinburne, Data Manager, JDRF, 17/18 Angel Gate, City Road, London EC1V 2PT.

 We will respond within 28 days of receipt of your written request and confirmed identification.